 Often tax proposals rest heavily on the business community.
 Employers evaluate these factors thoroughly before deciding whether to locate or expand in California.
 High tax rates are a problem for small businesses because they siphon off the after-tax income that owners need to invest back in their business to assure viability and growth and help them create more jobs.

 Economic Development as practiced by the CalAsian Chamber seeks to catalyze investment in California’s API communities.
-We do this in conjunction with our private, public, educational, trade unions, and other non-profit partners through a systematic and pro-active approach.
-This approach promotes opportunity for business growth and development, job creation, a healthier sense of community, while increasing economic activity and our quality of life.
+We do this in conjunction with our private, public, educational, trade unions, and other non-profit partners through a systematic and pro-active approach, which promotes opportunity for business growth and development, job creation, increase in economic activity, promotion of a healthier sense of community and improve our quality of life.

 CalAsian Chamber advocates for policies that support the development of programs that foster the growth, retention and attraction of businesses throughout the State.
 CalAsian Chamber also supports a redirection of the revenue generated from these economic development initiatives, to community development within underserved communities.